-And yet, he knew all along that his novel would climax with a full-blown re-creation in fiction of the Japanese attack on Pearl Harbor.
+And yet, he knew all along that "From Here to Eternity" would climax with a full-blown re-creation in fiction of the Japanese attack on Pearl Harbor.
 He explained to Max Perkins: “The climax is tied in with the event of Pearl Harbor,” which of course begged the question of how all of his characters’ lives would be altered, affected, upended, transformed or summarily ended by that event.

 Throughout 1946, Jones repeatedly discovered that no matter how matter how many outlines or notes he prepped for his new endeavor and regardless of how boldly he proceeded to pile up the first one hundred typed pages (or more), he had to halt.
 He was impelled time and .....Read More

 Masters of the Word: How Media Shaped History from the Alphabet to the Internet

 By William J. Bernstein